MaterializeInc/materialize/doc/user/content/guides/dbt.md

     <h5>Creating a materialized view</h5>

-    This is where Materialize goes beyond dbt's incremental models (and traditional databases), with [materialized views](/sql/create-materialized-view) that **continually update** as the underlying data changes:
+    This is where Materialize goes beyond dbt's incremental models (and traditional databases), with [materialized views](/sql/create-materialized-view) that **continuously update** as the underlying data changes:

     ```sql
     {{ config(materialized='materializedview') }}